Aprilholics Battle For Baby Names, Animal Adventure Park Share New Insights: Easter Calf On Its Way?

 On Facebook groups, the battle of the baby names has already begun.
 As of now, Patches seems to be the popular choice for the baby giraffe, as it pays tribute to Jordan Patch, the owner of Animal Adventure Park.

 Ouida Jones Campbell from North Carolina is hoping that the calf will be here by Easter.

 “If it’s a boy I vote for Patches in honor of Jordan and if it’s a girl I’d like Hope because she is giving us all hope that giraffes will survive for many more generations.”

 Annie Manthey from Minnesota says it would make for an incredible end to April’s story if she had her calf on Easter Sunday.

 “I am hoping for a girl.
 I would pick the name Patches after the park owners family.
 After the calf is born, I will continue to follow Animal Adventure Park so I can stay informed on April, Oliver, and the baby.”

 Kim Branski Bucka from Virginia echoes the sentiments of many who have been hooked on to the live cam for months.

 “I have no idea when he/she will arrive, but I am gonna call them About Damn Time.”

-Debi Cusato-Robinson believes April many not have her calf on Easter.
 “I don’t think April will have her baby just yet.
 I believe we have a few more weeks to go.
-There were many times I felt, “This is it!” only to be teased by Miss April once again,” she said.
+There were many times I felt, ‘This is it!’ only to be teased by Miss April once again,” she said.

 Carla Pelham and Ashlie Buchanan, who head the most active Facebook groups dedicated to April, have promised that their groups are here to stay even after the calf is born.

 “After the calf is born, the group continues to be.
 We owe that to all our members who have invested their time on the group.
-We are already looking into other live births we can follow,” said Pelham who heads April Giraffe Friends.
+We are already looking into other live births we can follow,” said Pelham, who heads April Giraffe Friends.

 Buchanan, who runs the Facebook group “April The Giraffe,” says managing the group has been a life-changing experience.